Star Wars: Rise of the Resistance: Pre-ride experience

 Guests enter the attraction on the outskirts of Galaxy’s Edge, where a path marked by a turret leads into the cave system that houses a Resistance encampment.
-Deep within, guests are admitted into a briefing room where BB-8 accepts an holographic transmission from Rey.
+Deep within, guests are admitted into a briefing room where BB-8 accepts a holographic transmission from Rey.
 Rey welcomes the guests as Resistance recruits and announces the plan to depart from Batuu for a rendezvous on Pacara.
 Guests are directed to an Intersystem Transport Shuttle (ITS) to make the journey.

 On board the ITS, guests are met by Audio-Animatronics figures of Lieutenant Bek (a Mon Calamari) and the pilot Nien Nunb, to be shuttled from Batuu to Pacara with Poe Dameron as an X-wing escort.
 The ITS is a ride system that physically moves guests from one place to another, incorporating projected media and motion simulation.
 The convoy is attacked by an ambush of First Order TIE fighters, preventing the ITS from jumping to lightspeed.
 Instead, it is caught in a tractor beam and drawn into the hangar of the Finalizer, where guests are escorted out by a First Order officer and directed to "interrogation."

 A third "pre-show" experience sees small groups of no more than sixteen guests isolated in a holding cell to await "interrogation."
 There, Musion projections of Kylo Ren and General Hux threaten to use The Force to extract the location of the secret Pacara base from guests' minds, but are called away to the ship's bridge before they can complete the process.
 The pre-ride experience ends when Resistance recruits who have snuck aboard the ship use a torch to cut through the cell wall, beginning a rescue mission to return riders to Batuu.